-In determining whether or not to terminate your parental rights, the Court will look at whether or not you have provided any support for the child and whether you have attempted to maintain a relationship with the child.
+In determining whether to terminate your parental rights, the Court will look at whether you have provided any support for the child or not, and whether you have attempted to maintain a relationship with the child or not.

 Since it sounds like you have not been able to maintain a relationship with your son in the last several years, your objection to the petition should be supported by examples of how mother obstructed your relationship with your son.
 All of your attempted contact with your son is relevant.
 If mother failed to keep you informed of her new addresses and phone numbers that would be relevant.
 Any efforts to locate your son are relevant.
 If you can prove that you are blocked from her or the child’s social media accounts that would also be relevant.
 Any financial support you have provided should be documented.
 Above all, you must make clear your desire to have a relationship with your son.

 A parent’s right to raise a child is an essential and basic civil right.
 The permanent termination of parental rights has been described as the family law equivalent of the death penalty in a criminal case.
 A parent must be afforded every procedural and substantive protection the law allows.

 Your best defense is to present evidence showing that mother’s interference with visitation and communication between you and your son constituted justifiable cause for the lack or meaningful contact with your son.
 Ultimately, your child’s mother and stepfather will have the more stringent legal burden.
 They must prove their case.